OsirisTerje/blog.hermit.no/Install-Azure-CLI-for-bash-on-windows.md

 The full installation instructions can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-## Setup Az.CLI for bash from Git for Windows install without Linux subsystem
+## Setup Azure CLI for bash from Git for Windows install without Linux subsystem

 1. If not installed, install [the MSI](https://aka.ms/installazurecliwindows)
 2. Check where it is installed by using the command :

 ```cmd